RocketCommunicationsInc/Full-Stack-Developer-Coding-Challenge/README.md

 ## Timeframe

-We would like the take home challenge to be completed within 3 days.
+We would like the take home challenge to be completed within two weeks.
 If you need more time, please reach out to us.
 You will not be judged on how quickly you complete the challenge.